Before submitting a strategy to QSEN, please review the following guidelines, policies, and instructions.

 Learning/Participant Setting: Check all settings to which your strategy can be easily adapted.

 Strategy Type: Choose the one descriptor that best identifies your submission.

-Include at least ONE QSEN Competency objective listed in the teaching strategy objectives (links listed above).
+Include at least ONE QSEN Competency objective listed in the strategy objectives (links listed above).

 Strategy Overview: You will have up to 750 words to describe the strategy and how you have used or propose to use it.
 For some submissions, the entire strategy may be described in this section.
 Please include a brief statement(s) about how this strategy relates to quality and safety.

-Evaluation: You have up to 300 words to describe evaluation strategies related to student learning or student or faculty satisfaction with this strategy.
+Evaluation: You have up to 300 words to describe evaluation strategies related to student learning, student or faculty satisfaction or employee/administration with this strategy.
 If none exists to date, readers will welcome ideas about how you think learning, satisfaction, or competency development could be assessed.